kthibodeaux/.dotfiles/README.md

 - unite? needs to be researched, initial look not clear enough on what it is, comparable to helm?

 ## misc todo
-* find terminal jabber client comparible to jabber.el
-- this is pretty much the only thing holding me to emacs
 * switch from rvm to rbenv?

 ## emacs todo